lr-timbraun/rf-reply/README.md

 # RFP Analyzer

 A specialized tool designed for Sales Engineers to analyze and generate responses for RFP (Request for Proposal) documents.
-It leverages Google Gemini AI to provide high-quality, context-aware answers based on official Liferay documentation.
+It leverages Google Gemini AI to provide high-quality, context-aware answers.

 ## Overview